pivotal-cf/pcf-release-notes/p1-v1.6/runtime_rn_1_6.md

 #### Windows 2012 stack

 By instantiating and setting up Windows cells in your Cloud Foundry environment, users will be able to deploy Windows .NET applications with the same familiar `cf push` commands they are used to.
 These applications run inside Windows containers on Windows 2012 R2 servers within your environment.

+Diego must be enabled for applications to run on the new Windows 2012R2 stack.
+It can either be enabled by default or must be enabled for the individual application before that app can be started.
 Further documentation can be found [here](../../opsguide/deploying-diego.html).

 At this time, Windows cells cannot be managed by BOSH, but server deployment can easily be integrated with any number of existing infrastructure tools.